How to access national parks and hiking trails in Estonia by public transport

 Forests around Aegviidu

 Located 65 kilometres from Tallinn, Aegviidu has several options for hiking.
 You can explore the Sõõriksoo nature trail, which starts right next to the train station and loops through pine forest and peat bogs.
 Not enough?
 Hike through the forests towards Nelijärv, following a string of lakes.
 Pick your favourite for a refreshing swim.
 We did so in Nikerjärv, which has a small beach, changing cabin and toilet.
-End your day with a beer in Nelijärve Holiday Center.
-You can also take the train back to Tallinn from Nelijärve if you don’t feel like walking all the way back to Aegviidu.
+End your day with a beer at Nelijärve Holiday Center.
+You can also take the train back to Tallinn from Nelijärve if you don’t feel like walking back to Aegviidu.

 How to get to Aegviidu by public transport?

+Very easy.
 Trains from Balti Jaam roughly every hour.
-Check Elron for time tables.
-A one-way ticket costs €2,89 in advance, or €3,40 on the train.
+Check Elron for timetables.
+A one-way ticket costs €3,49 in advance, or €4,10 on the train (June 2024).

-Camping in Aegviidu
+Accommodation in Aegviidu

 The RMK campsite near Nikerjärv allows up to 15 tents.
 Those without a tent can also stay cheaply in Nelijärve Holiday Center.
-We’ve stayed in this hotel before – it’s simple but comfortable and excellent value-for-money.
+We’ve stayed in this hotel before – it’s simple but comfortable and excellent value for money.
 A stay also allows for hiking outside of the camping season.

 Viimsi